How to Support Someone in Recovery: 7 Tips That Actually Help

 We couldn’t make a list of sobriety tips without including this one.
 Community and support are absolutely essential to overcoming addiction because they provide encouragement and accountability in a time when you’re struggling with temptation.

 Some people find this community in a support group, but sober apartment living is another great option!
-This puts you in an environment FULL of people supporting you and doing the same thing: finding freedom from addiction.
+This puts you in a sober living environment full of people supporting you and doing the same thing: finding freedom from addiction.

 Staying sober is so much easier when the people around you are pursuing a similar goal.
 For example, at SAL, we provide sober living apartments in AZ with ongoing support through staff who have already found freedom in recovery.
 They’ll help you in times of need, while encouraging you to take steps toward a brighter future – offering career advice, weekly meetings, and job assistance.